Esnecpe/Adrian-Hernandez-portfolio/README.md

 ## 🚀 About Me

-I’m a motivated Computer Science student with a strong foundation in software development, algorithms, operating systems, and cybersecurity.
+I’m a motivated Computer Science student with a strong foundation in data science, software development, algorithms, operating systems, and cybersecurity.
 I enjoy building practical, efficient solutions while deeply understanding how systems work under the hood — from low-level concepts to full applications.

 Alongside my academic background, I bring real-world experience that sharpened my communication, problem-solving, and teamwork skills.
 I’m highly adaptable, detail-oriented, and comfortable working in fast-paced, collaborative environments.